blagojevicana/causal-inference/README.md

 ### 7. Conclusion

-(Mens E-Mail - T=2): Effect: Sending the "Mens E-Mail" increased the probability of conversion by approximately 0.68% (or 0.0068) compared to the control group.
+Sending the "Mens E-Mail" increased the probability of conversion by approximately 0.68% (or 0.0068) compared to the control group.
 Significance: The 95% confidence interval for the ATE ([0.006769,0.006828]) does not include zero, indicating that this is a statistically significant and positive causal effect.

-(Womens E-Mail - T=1): Effect: Sending the "Womens E-Mail" increased the probability of conversion by approximately 0.32% (or 0.0032) compared to the control group.
+Sending the "Womens E-Mail" increased the probability of conversion by approximately 0.32% (or 0.0032) compared to the control group.
 Significance: The 95% confidence interval for the ATE ([0.003204,0.003279]) does not include zero, also indicating a statistically significant and positive causal effect.

 1. The experiment was randomized.
 2. Groups are balanced.